sarahrosehassan/cauchy-list/README.md

 # CauchyList
 A CauchyList is a list associated with certain arithmetic operations.

 To use this program we can perform the operations on lists with the symbols "+" "-" and "*."
+I customized what these operations do in the program.

-p represents the range of numbers in each list.
+p represents the range of numbers.

 # Addition
 Component wise addition with mod p.